 The Company's exposure to market risk for changes in interest rates relates to its cash, cash equivalents and marketable securities.
-As of January 31, 2008 and 2007, the Company's cash, cash equivalents and marketable securities consisted primarily of funds invested in tax-exempt municipal bonds rated AA or better, auction rate securities rated AA or better and money market accounts, which bear interest at a variable rate.
+As of January 31, 2009 the Company's cash, cash equivalents and marketable securities consisted primarily of funds invested in money market accounts, tax-exempt municipal bonds rated A or better, Federal Government Agencies, FDIC insured corporate bonds and auction rate securities rated A or better, which bear interest at a variable rate.
 Due to the average maturity and conservative nature of the Company's investment portfolio, we believe a 100 basis point change in interest rates would not have a material effect on the consolidated financial statements.
 As the interest rates on a material portion of our cash, cash equivalents and marketable securities are variable, a change in interest rates earned on the cash, cash equivalents and marketable securities would impact interest income along with cash flows, but would normally not impact the fair market value of the related underlying instruments.

-A minority portion of the Company's marketable securities are invested in "A" or better rated ARS that represent interests in municipal and student loan related collateralized debt obligations, all of which are guaranteed by either government agencies and/or insured by private insurance agencies.
-The Company's ARS had a fair value of \$95.2 million as of January 31, 2008.
-Subsequent to the close of the current fiscal year, \$61.4 million of ARS currently failed to liquidate at auction due to a lack of market demand.
+Approximately 7% of our cash, cash equivalents and marketable securities are invested in "A" or better rated Auction Rate Securities ("ARS") that represent interests in municipal and student loan related collateralized debt obligations, all of which are guaranteed by either government agencies and/or insured by private insurance agencies up to 97% or greater of par value.
+The Company's ARS had a par value of \$44.0 million and a fair value of \$38.7 million as of January 31, 2009.
+As of January 31, 2009, all of the ARS held by the Company failed to liquidate at auction due to lack of market demand.
+As of January 31, 2008, the Company had \$95.2 million of par and fair value ARS.
 Liquidity for these ARS is typically provided by an auction process that resets the applicable interest rate at pre-determined intervals, usually 7, 28, 35 or 90 days.
-The principal associated with these failed auctions will not be available until a successful auction occurs, the bond is called by the issuer, a buyer is found from outside the auction process, or the debt obligation reaches its maturity.
-A significant amount of the failures have consisted of the student loan backed securities.
-These securities are "A" or better rated, long-term debt obligations secured by student loans, which loans are generally 97% guaranteed by the U.S. Government under the Federal Family Education Loan Program.
-In addition to the U.S. Government guarantee on such student loans, many of these securities also have separate insurance policies guaranteeing both the principal and accrued interest.
-The Company has determined that there are no current impairment charges related to these failures based on review of the projected cash flows, credit rating and assessment of the credit quality of the underlying security.
-The Company has the ability to hold the investments until their maturity.
-As a result of the current illiquidity, the Company has reclassified \$61.4 million of ARS from current assets under marketable securities to long term assets under marketable securities.
+The principal associated with these failed auctions will not be available until either a successful auction occurs, the bond is called by the issuer, a buyer is found from outside the auction process, or the debt obligation reaches its maturity.
+Based on review of credit quality, collateralization, final stated maturity, estimates of the probability of being called or becoming liquid prior to final maturity, redemptions of similar ARS, previous market activity for the same investment security, impact due to extended periods of maximum auction rates and valuation models, we have recorded a \$5.3 million temporary impairment on our ARS as of January 31, 2009.
+To date, we have collected all interest receivable on outstanding ARS when due and expect to continue to do so in the future.
+We have the ability to hold the investments until their maturity.
+As a result of the current illiquidity, the Company has classified all ARS as long term assets under marketable securities.
+The Company continues to monitor the market for ARS and consider the impact, if any, on the fair value of its investments.